wjt/fedc-2021-talk/talk.md

 ![commits-per-month.png](images/commits-per-month.png)

 Anyway, back to what the tool does.
 Here I've plotted the number of repositories to which an update from Flatpak External Data Checker was merged in any given month, and the number of changes.
-Not every app has an update every month, which is why the number of repositories updated in the last few months is just 50 or so.
+Not every app has an update every month, which is why the number of repositories updated in the last few months is 70 or so, about half of the 139 repos it's ever committed to.
 But the number of commits it makes is consistently much higher, so it's updating some apps more than once a month.
-For the last two months, it's been over 300 commits per month.
+The peak was in April, with 317 commits across 81 repos.

 ## Top apps